 Due to the use of a multi-chamber system and double compression seals, uPVC windows and doors have a great impact on noise reduction, allowing you to enjoy natural light and beauty without being subjected to what may be an uncomfortable and noisy environment.
 Depending on where you live, you may be exposed to intensive noise levels that can negatively impact your comfort and health.
 Let’s look at the noise reduction performance offered when considering heavy traffic:

 If noise control is a concern for you, then uPVC windows and doors will be your best option.

 Our uPVC window frames have been developed and tested to meet Australian Standards requirements for designated Bushfire Attack Levels (BAL).
-For example, all our uPVC windows with metal reinforcing are permitted in zones classified up to and inclusive of BAL-29 risk.
-In addition, some of our uPVC window systems have been independently tested and found to comply with AS 1530.8.1 and AS 3959, which permits their use in zones classified as BAL-40 risk.
+For example, all our uPVC windows with metal reinforcement are permitted in zones classified up to and inclusive of BAL-29 risk.
+In addition, some of our uPVC window systems have been independently tested and found to comply with AS 1530.8.1 and AS 3959, which permits their use in zones classified as BAL-40 risks.